Showing You the Money

 Loan Costs (fees, points, prepaid items)

-Credits (earnest money, seller concessions, lender credits, appraisal rebates)
+Credits (earnest money, seller concessions, lender credits, appraisals already paid for)

 Loan Amount